julienawilson/data-structures/README.md

 Data Structures created in Python401

 ##Simple Graph
-A directional unweighted graph that supports breadth and depth first traversals.
+A directional weighted graph that supports breadth and depth first traversals.

 ##Binary heap:
 binheap.py provides a binary heap class with push() and pop() methods.